microbecode/zk-languages/compact/README.md

 The contract can be found in the `contract` folder.

+The syntax is straightforward, for a simple contract like this.
+One interesting aspect is that Compact tries to avoid overflows as much as possible (even if overflows are technically not possible in ZK) - multiplying two 64bit numbers by default returns a 128bit number.

+Private function parameters can be supplied by a special *witness*  construct.
+Revealing that data (even if it's just used as a multiplier for a public value) has to be explicitly done through a *disclose* function.

 ### Deployment

 Deploying a contract to the Midnight testnet involves a lot of steps and complicated logic.
 Luckily, a scaffold project has been built to ease the logic: https://github.com/kaleababayneh/create-midnight-app .